maxamillion/ansible-maxamillion-workstation/README.md

     dnf -y install ansible git

-Clone this repo and run the ansible-playbook
+Clone this repo and run the ansible-playbook (run the `bootstrap-fedora` if running Fedora 23 or later).

     git clone https://github.com/maxamillion/ansible-maxamillion-workstation.git
     cd ansible-maxamillion-workstation
+    ansible-playbook bootstrap-fedora.yml -i inventory.txt
     ansible-playbook workstation.yml -i inventory.txt

 ### Notes
 There are no dotfiles or configs included in this ansible-playbook.